The Power of Compound Interest

 Compound Interest Results Over Time

 The best way to understand these concepts is to put them into a compound interest table that shows you just how substantially your wealth can be helped, or hindered, by small changes over time.

 Imagine you have an investor who sets aside a lump sum of $10,000.
 Take a look at the compound interest chart at the bottom of the page to see the influence of time and rate of return on his ultimate wealth.
 Once you understand this, it becomes evident that saving money alone doesn't explain why some people have bigger fortunes than others.

 For instance, a 20-year-old that invests $10,000 today and parks it in Treasury bills, earning 4% on average for the next 50 years, will find himself with $71,067 if the purchases were made through a tax-free account such as a Roth IRA.
 Had he invested in stocks and real estate, earning a 12% average rate of return over the same time, he would have ended up with $2,890,022.
 Adding higher returning asset classes would result in more than 40 times more money thanks to the power of compound interest.

 If that doesn't convince you that taking the time to learn about and understand investing is worth the effort, nothing will.

 Don't Fall Prey to the Temptation of Getting Higher Returns Through Higher Risks

-Benjamin Graham was aware of this risk when he said that more money has been lost reaching for a little extra return or yield than has been lost to speculating.
+Benjamin Graham, known as the Father of Value Investing, was aware of this risk when he said that more money had been lost reaching for a little extra return or yield than has been lost to speculating.
 He warned that it is one of the greatest temptations new investors face when building a portfolio.